A step by step guide explaining the time it takes to arrange an Education, Health & Care Plan (EHCP)

 - the child or young person is absent from the area for a period of at least four weeks.

-- exceptional personal circumstances affect the child or young person or his or her parent/carer.
+- exceptional personal circumstances affect the child or young person or their parent/carer.

-- the educational institution is closed for at least four weeks which may delay the submission of information from the school or other institution.
+- the education setting is closed for at least four weeks which may delay the submission of information from the school or other institution.

 You should be informed if exemptions apply so that you are aware of and understand the reason.
 As soon as the conditions that led to the exemption no longer apply the process should be completed as quickly as possible.